Algerian Communist Party: Relation with the French Communist Party (PCF)

 The PCA and French Communist Party (PCF) shared a close link throughout the PCA's existence, and much of early PCA policy was dictated by the demands of the PCF.
 The PCA came into existence in 1920 as an Algerian section of the PCF, but in 1936 was granted autonomy and became an independent party.
 The PCF, for a large part of the PCA's existence, placed an emphasis on Maurice Thorez's "nation in formation" thesis, which rejected Algerian nationalism and compelled the PCA to focus on unity with France rather than joining calls for Algerian independence.
 This was largely due to Soviet influence in viewing opposition to the US as paramount and all other concerns secondary.

 During the 1930s, the PCA was still largely subordinated to the political situation of the French communists, and this severely impacted its appeal to Algerian members, who felt marginalized in a party concerned primarily with anti-fascism in Europe.
 Despite the Comintern outwardly supporting anti-imperialism, the PCA's ties to it - until its dissolution in 1943 - also meant the PCA's program was often being designed in support of Soviet aims, rather than Algerian ones.
 During the 1930s, the PCA was forced, along with the PCF, to support "popular front" aims and therefore reduce the emphasis on Algerian independence to avoid weakening the anti-fascist alliance in France.
 With the advent of war in 1939, France banned both the PCA and the PCF on the grounds of national security.

-Following the dissolution of the Comintern and the collapse of fascism in Europe, the PCA was given more autonomy from both the Soviet Union and the PCF, and thus renewed its focus on Algerian nationalism.
-Despite this, the PCF continued to reject the idea of Algerian independence until 1959, largely due to its attempts in mainland France to form part of coalition governments with more liberal parties.
-During the Algerian War, the PCF provided support for the PCA despite disagreements on Algerian independence.
+Following the dissolution of the Comintern and the collapse of fascism in Europe, the PCA was given more autonomy from both the Soviet Union and the PCF, and thus renewed its focus on Algerian nationalism..
+In November 1954, following the outbreak of the Algerian insurrection, the PCF reaffirmed its support for Algerian independence.
+From 1954 to 1956, it supported strike actions led by the CGT as well as the movement organized by the Young Communists in which young conscripts refused to join the French army; the first such case was that of Alban Liechti in July 1956.
+Several French communist activists took part in solidarity actions supporting Algerian communists, notably following the 1957 assassination of Maurice Audin (a PCA activist) and the sentencing to death that same year of Fernand Iveton, an Algerian communist of European origin.
+On February 8, 1962, nine French communist activists were killed by the French police at the Charonne metro station in Paris following a demonstration against the Algerian War and the OAS.
+According to historian Alain Ruscio, more than 250 French and Algerian communist activists were killed during the Algerian War for their pro-independence activities.